schennam714/mun/README.md

 # Website

 The official website for the Thomas Jefferson High School for Science and Technology Model United Nations club.
-Created by Vikram Raghu
+Created by Vikram Raghu.
-Currently Supervised by Vikram Raghu
+Currently Supervised by Vikram Raghu.

 ## User Accounts
 * To login, navigate to http://localhost:8000/login/ion or click the login button on this site